Interpretable ECG Analysis for Myocardial Infarction Detection through Counterfactuals: Experimental Results

 Following an in-depth examination of the selected features, we organized them based on their respective importance scores.
 Then, we conducted further training on XGB, progressively augmenting the number of features employed in the model (Supplementary Figure C.5b), where we can observe that having a mere 2\% score tolerance enables us to reduce the feature count from 86 to 19.
 This reduction brings benefits when working with counterfactuals.

 Through our experimental investigations, we discovered that utilizing 19 features is sufficient for extracting counterfactual instances.
 A lesser number of features is preferable for counterfactuals as it yields better and more reasonable explanations.
 To conduct a comprehensive assessment of counterfactuals, we generated distinct scenarios involving sets of 5, 10, 15, and 20 features.
-This evaluation encompassed considerations such as the time taken for generation (refer to Supplementary Figure C.6) and a comparative analysis of the most influential features affecting the outcomes.
+This evaluation encompassed considerations such as the time taken for generation (refer to Supplementary Figures C.6a and C.6b) and a comparative analysis of the most influential features affecting the outcomes.
 The F1 scores for each feature set are as follows: 81.40\% for 5 features, 83.50\% for 10 features, 85.83\% for 15 features, 86.59\% for 20 features, and 88.47\% for 97 features.

 R-wave amplitude stands out as a prominent feature in the initial set of features (4 out of 5).
 We also observe the importance of T-wave amplitude in lead II and aVR, as well as S-wave amplitude in lead V1.
 Additionally, we notice T-waves with a lesser impact in V1 and V5 leads.
 In the case of V3 and V1, we observe various peak relationships, specifically the differences between S-amplitude and T-amplitude at V3, R-amplitude and S-amplitude, P-amplitude and S-amplitude, Q-amplitude and S-amplitude, as well as S-amplitude and T-amplitude at V1.